Vinit2244/C-shell/README.md

 - I have considered processes with status 'R' and 'S' as running and with 'T', 'D' and 'Z' as stopped.
 (Status read from /proc/pid/stat)

 # To-do:
-- [ ] Replace all perror with normal bprintf using color coding
+- [ ] Replace all perror with normal printf using color coding
-- [ ] Implement IO for iMan
+- [ ] Implement piping for iMan
-- [ ] iMan not working
-- [x] Implement input and output redirection when provided both concurrently
-- [x] Implement fg for vim and gedit
 - [ ] Implement piping
-- [ ] Ctrl C, Z, D implementation remaining
+- [ ] Ctrl Z, D implementation remaining
 - [ ] Add const infront of all the variables that aren't gonna change
 - [ ] Keep checking Q226 and Q227 in doubts doc
 - [ ] pipe '|' and '<' should work together
 - [ ] Don't redirect error to output file
+- [ ] Vim/Vi not working properly in foreground and background.
+Gedit working fine
+- [ ] pastevents execute should work with piping
+- [ ] input output redirection in background